curtisthornton/curtisthornton.github.io/_posts/2016-09-27-new-folder-from-filename-script.md

 ---
 published: true
 layout: post
-title: New Folder From Selected Filename Script
+title: New Folder From Selected Filename
 desc: >-
   An Applescript that takes the currently selected files and creates folders with the same name.